pxlbrain-games/rottn/docs/gamedesign/designdocument.md

 ## Game Identity / Mantra:

-Hardcore Rogue-like Action RPG set in a grim and desolate nightmare realm, in which the player faces a neverending stream of ever more horrifying monsters.
+Hardcore Rogue-like Action RPG set in a grim and desolate nightmare realm, in which the player faces a neverending stream of ever more horrifying and dangerous boss monsters.

 ## Design Pillars:

+*Desolation*

 *Kafkaesque*

-*Cosmic*

 *Survival*

 ## Genre/Story/Mechanics Summary:

-This game consists solely of **procedurally generated boss levels**, each of which poses a different hostile environment inhabited by an increasingly powerful entity that meets the player with either indifference, predatorial instinct, sadism, hatred or incomprehensible strangeness.
-This only ends when the player character dies.
+This game consists solely of **procedurally generated boss levels**, each of which poses a different hostile environment inhabited by an exceedingly powerful entity, that will meet the player with either indifference, predatorial instinct, sadism, hatred or utter strangeness.
+This only ends when the player character dies, in which case the character and all progress in permantly and irreversibly lost.

-The setting is one of **dark fantasy** in which man-made objects range from primitive to medieval and many other things are made of **weird alien technology** with seemingly random but powerful properties whose use mostly comes at a dangerous price.
+The setting is one of **dark fantasy** in which man-made objects range from primitive to medieval and where there are many other objects of **weird alien technology** with seemingly random but powerful properties, whose use almost always comes at a terrible price.

-After a boss is defeated in skill-based  **real-time combat** the player can safely wander the level, loot and on rare occasions interact with some non-hostile NPC, until the player enters the dominion of the next boss.
-Before entering a new boss level, you can invite friends to enter the level in **coop-mode**.
+After a boss has been defeated in skill-based **real-time combat** the player can safely wander the level, loot and on rare occasions interact with a non-hostile NPC, until the player enters the dominion of the next boss.
+Before entering the new level, you can invite friends to enter the level with you in **coop-mode**.

-*The game tells the story of a meaningless and torterous existence in a world that wants to kill you.*
+*The game tells the story of a meaningless and torterous existence, subjected to incomprehensible deadly forces in a world that hates you.*

 ## Unique Features:

 ### Deep Reinforcement Learning
-Deep Q Learning algorithms enable the enemy agents to adapt to the players behaviour and constantly enhance their action policy during a boss fight, making them harder to beat with every learning cycle that the player fails to beat them.
+Deep Q Learning algorithms enable the enemy agents to adapt to the players behaviour and constantly enhance their action policy during a boss fight, making them harder to beat with every learning cycle.

 ### Procedural Generation and Emergent Storytelling
 Levels, Bosses, NPCs, Items and powers are procedurally generated.
 Generative machine learning algorithms and semantic labels are used to generate consistent themes and emergent storylines/backgrounds for each boss level.